satakagi/mapsForWebWS2020-docs/QuadTreeCompositeTilingAndVectorTileStandard.md

 Vector tiles, on the other hand, are much more confusing and disparate from service to service and vendor to vendor.

-In the meantime, author learned that the OGC has begun to look at standardizing it as a Vector Tiles Engineering Report and subsequent Vector Tiles Pilot ( though author is not a member of the OGC)
+In the meantime, author learned that the OGC has begun to look at standardizing it as a Vector Tiles Engineering Report and subsequent Vector Tiles Pilot ( though author is not a member of the OGC).

-The OGC's consideration of tiling appears to have been based on the raster data tile service standard WMTS and the on-demand vector data service standard WFS.
+The OGC's consideration of tiling appears to have been based on the raster data tile service standard [WMTS](https://www.ogc.org/standards/wmts) and the on-demand vector data service standard [WFS](https://www.ogc.org/standards/wfs).

-Their first report is [here](http://docs.opengeospatial.org/per/17-041.html), where their basic policy for vector tiling standards seems to have been decided.
+Their first report seems to be [here](http://docs.opengeospatial.org/per/17-041.html), where their basic policy for vector tiling standards seems to have been decided.
 The author, on the other hand, has a very different view of this policy, based on his practical experience.

 This paper points out the problems with the OGC's consideration of vector data tile standardization, and then presents a tiling method that we already have (for more than a decade) extensive operational experience with that can be eliminated.